-Includes information with respect to the 1996 Long Term Incentive Plan for Non-Employee Directors (the "Directors' Plan"), which was originally approved by stockholders on March 27, 1996 and originally provided for the issuance of up to 430,000 shares of common stock (split adjusted).
-The Directors Plan has subsequently been amended from time to time without stockholder approval to increase the number of shares available for issuance thereunder.
-Currently, up to 439,830 shares of common stock may be issued pursuant to the Directors' Plan.
+Includes information with respect to the 1996 Long Term Incentive Plan for Non-Employee Directors (the "Directors' Plan"), which was originally approved by stockholders on March 27, 1996 and originally provided for the issuance of up to 430,000 shares of common stock.
+The Directors' Plan has subsequently been amended from time to time without stockholder approval to increase the number of shares available for issuance thereunder.
+As of October 31, 2003, up to 433,830 shares of common stock may be issued pursuant to the Directors' Plan.

-A copy of the Amended and Restated 2001 LTIP is attached as Exhibit A.
+A copy of the Amended and Restated 2001 LTIP is attached as Exhibit B.